 Court Proceedings - The forensic auditor needs to be present during court proceedings to explain the evidence collected and how the suspect was identified.
-They should

-Unit 3
+They should simplify the complex accounting issues and explain in layman's language so that people who have no understanding of the accounting terms can still understand the fraud that was carried out.

-CYBERCRIMES: MOBILE AND WIRELESS
+Unit 3 CYBERCRIMES: MOBILE AND WIRELESS

 INTRODUCTION: Why should mobile devices be protected?
 Every day, mobile devices are lost, stolen, and infected.
-Mobile devices can store important business and personal information, and are often be used to access University systems, email, banking
+Mobile devices can store important b u s i n e s s a n d personal information, and are often be used to access University systems, email, banking